 When there is an allegation of abuse, the school will endorse the CMT to respond to that specific allegation.
 The team will consist of the following individuals:

 - Section Counselor

 - Section Principal

 - Psychologist

 - Nurse, if appropriate

 The purpose of this team is to manage a suspected case of abuse or neglect.
-The team will gather needed information to determine the next steps.
+Effective management of an allegation by this team is guided by three duties: